Contact lens implantation into the eyes of patients don’t have to be removed.

 Phakic intraocular lens implantation is designed for the eyes of patients with higher degrees of short-sightedness (Myopia) or long sightedness (Hypermetropia).

 This procedure involves the implantation of a small artificial lens inside the anterior chamber of the eye leaving the eye itself unchanged.
 This lens is used to correct the prescription that you would otherwise need in your glasses or contact lenses.
 Unlike contact lenses, the lens implant stays in the eye permanently.

-Lens Implantation procedure is usually suitable for patients under the age of 40 with otherwise healthy eyes.
+The George Street Sydney Eye Laser Surgery lens implantation procedure is usually suitable for patients under the age of 40 with otherwise healthy eyes.
 There should be no cataract.
 The anterior chamber of the eye needs to be deep enough to allow the lens to be implanted and there are other measurements that need to be made before it can be determined that this procedure is suitable for you.
 These measurements are performed at the time of the consultation.

-What are the Risks Involved with Lens Implantation Procedure?
+What Are The Risks Involved with Lens Implantation Procedure?

 Refractive Lens Exchange